Charles Stross bibliography: The Merchant Princes series

-In January 2013 Tor announced a new Merchant Princes trilogy.
-The first volume in the series, Empire Games, was issued in January 2017.
-The second, Dark State, was published in January 2018.
-The third, Invisible Sun, was published in September 2021.

 Halting State series

 Science-fiction/crime novels set 'fifteen minutes in the future' which concentrate on life in the early 21st century, which are centered in Edinburgh in an independent Scotland, and how innovations in policing, surveillance, economics, computer games, the internet, memes and other inventions may change our lives in the future.
 Both novels are told in second-person viewpoint.
 The series was originally planned to be a trilogy but Stross claimed his current plot idea were mooted by the Snowden revelations and he was no longer planning a third book.